Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 and Test Driven Development (TDD).

-Alfresco SDK 4.1 is released under [Apache License version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html){:target="_blank"} and supports Alfresco Content Services both in Community Edition and Enterprise Edition.
+Alfresco SDK 4.1 is released under [Apache License version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html){:target="_blank"} and supports Content Services both in Community Edition and Enterprise Edition.
 If you're an Enterprise customer, please check the [Alfresco SDK Support status]({% link content-services/latest/support/index.md %}) for the version you're using.
 If your version is in Limited or Full Support and you need help, contact our [Support team](http://support.alfresco.com/){:target="_blank"}.